smdogroup/homepage/README.md

 ## Develop
 The website is currently under development and is offline.
-But there're 2 ways to preview it:
+But there are two ways to preview it:

 ### 1. Build locally
 If you build for the first time, you'll install several python packages.